JeanPyerC/Rutgers-Module_1_Challenge/README.md

 **2. What can you conclude about the Outcomes based on Goals?**
   - There are more projects between the gaol of $1,000 to $4,999.
-Anything over $50,000 you have a 17% chance of succedding.
+Anything over $50,000 you have a 17% chance of succeeding.

 **3. What are some limitations of this dataset?**
   - Personally speaking, I don't see a limitation.
 This gives you everything about the Kickstarter projects.
 When it started, the goal, the pledged, the number of people who dodnated, when it ended.